adamcath/haute-codeture/haute-codeture.md

   following "never return `null`", it's even more obvious that you always have both of these).
 - Is it possible for one thread to change `maxPendingOrders` while another is about to throw `TooManyOrdersException`?
-Nope, `maxPendingOrders` it never changes.
+Nope, `maxPendingOrders` never changes.

 In general, you'll find that readers just don't have to worry too much about an